kradalby/suberduber/README.md

 # suberduber
-Tool for creating repetative configuration files based on subnets
+Tool for creating repetitive configuration files based on subnets